Sunil Gulati

 Sunil Gulati (/ˈsuːniːl ɡuːˈlɑːti/ SOO-neel-_-goo-LAH-tee; born July 30, 1959) is an American sports administrator who presided over the United States Soccer Federation (USSF) from 2006 to 2018.
 On April 19, 2013, he was elected to a four-year term on the FIFA Council.
 In March 2014, he was unanimously reelected to a record third four-year term as USSF president, having been elected initially in 2006 and reelected again in 2010.
 Gulati is also a senior lecturer in the economics department of Columbia University.
 He is the former president of Kraft Soccer for the New England Revolution in Major League Soccer.

 On December 4, 2017, Gulati announced that he would not seek a fourth term as president of the U.S. Soccer Federation.
 On February 10, 2018, he was succeeded by his vice president Carlos Cordeiro.

 Early life and education

-Gulati was born in Allahabad, India.
+Gulati was born in Allahabad, India in Punjabi refugee family, originally from West Punjab.
 His family moved to Connecticut when he was five years old, and he grew up playing soccer.
 Gulati is an alumnus of Cheshire High School in Cheshire, Connecticut.
 He graduated magna cum laude from Bucknell University and earned his M.A. and M.Phil. in economics at Columbia University.
 In 1991, he joined the World Bank through its Young Professionals Program and served as country economist for Moldova.